Skein and cluster algebras of unpunctured surfaces for $\mathfrak{sp}_4$: Gallery of web clusters in a quadrilateral

 Firstly, it is easy to see that $\mathfrak{sp}_4$-webs in $\cC_k$ are $v$-commutative by the arborization relations in \cref{lem:arborization}, and that $\cC_{k}$ is related to $\cC_{k+1}$ by $\eta_{2k+2}^{(2k)}$ in \eqref{eq:infty-exch}. \end{proof} The mutation sequence among the web clusters $\cC_k$ are the following:

 One can verify that the relations $\eta_i^{(k)}$ are indeed quantum exchange relations.
 The quiver mutation for the first step $\mu_4$ is given by

 Then we find the Kronecker sub-quiver $\tikz{ \node[inner sep=1.5pt] (c1) at (0,0) {}; \node[inner sep=1.5pt] (c2) at (1,0) {}; \draw(0,0) circle(2pt) node[red,above=0.2em,scale=0.8]{$5$}; \draw(1,0) circle(2pt) node[red,above=0.2em,scale=0.8]{$1$}; \qarrow{c1.40}{c2.140} \qarrow{c1.-40}{c2.-140}}$.
-It is well-known that the mutation sequences $(\mu_1\mu_5)^n$ for $n\geq 0$ on such a Kronecker quiver are non-trivial, and produce distinct quantum clusters.
+It is well-known that the mutation sequences $(\mu_5\mu_1)^n$ for $n\geq 0$ on such a Kronecker quiver are non-trivial, and produce distinct quantum clusters.
 In this way, we obtain an infinite sequence of (web) clusters.
 Observe that $x_i^{(k)}$'s are all tree-type elementary webs which are not invariant under $\mathrm{DT}$.

 \begin{rem} For a Kronecker quiver over vertices $\{i,j\}$ with a common weight and $2$ arrows between them, it is known that the sequence of $g$-vectors along the mutation sequence $(\mu_i\mu_j)^n$ has linear growth, and its recurrence relation stabilizes to a linear one (see, for instance, \cite[Proposition 6.6]{IK-2}).
-Hence the sequence $\mathrm{deg}[n] \in X^*(H_\A)$ of ensemble degrees, which are projections of $g$-vectors, also has linear growth.
-Let us define $\mathrm{deg}_\infty:=\lim_{n \to \infty}\mathrm{deg}[n]/n$, which we call the \emph{asymptotic ensemble degree}.
+Hence the sequence $\mathrm{deg}_m \in X^*(H_\A)$ of ensemble degrees of the cluster variables appearing alternately on the two vertices along this mutation sequence, which are projections of $g$-vectors, also has linear growth.
+Let us define $\mathrm{deg}_\infty:=\lim_{m \to \infty}\mathrm{deg}_m/m$, which we call the \emph{asymptotic ensemble degree} of this mutation sequence.